Facebook pixel

 If you are not able to take photos, you could ask witnesses to take photos for you and to send them to you.
 Further, police officers could also take photos of the scene while documenting their police reports.

 Usually, many involved in a car accident ask their family members to go to the scene and document everything.
-Having as much photos of possible could assist you when bringing a claim against defendant.
+Having as many photos as possible can strengthen your claim against the defendant.
 Having photographic evidence could be a factor that could make or break your case.
 During the negotiations with the insurance company, these photos will most likely be reviewed to determine the settlement amount and liability.

 How an Experienced Team of Car Accident Attorneys Can Help